leematos/circus/docs/source/index.rst

 To learn more about these, see :ref:`cli`

-Circus also offers a small web application that can connect to a running Circus daemon and let you monitor and interact with it.
+Circus also offers a small web application that allows you to monitor and interact with a running Circus daemon.

 Running the web application is as simple as adding an **httpd** option in the ini file::